 Audio-Visual Unit (AVU) is other major department, which produces weekly television magazine "Aankhijhyal"- one of the biggest successes ever achieved by NEFEJ and provide the technical support of documentary and producing documentary.
 AVU unit was established in 1990 and it has been successful in incorporating issues related to social, environment and sustainable development concerns.

-Aankhijhyal is aired every Wednesday at 8:30 pm in NTV Plus and 12 other television channels in Nepal.
+Aankhijhyal is aired every Thursday at 7:00 pm in NTV Plus,Avenues Tv at 9:30 pm and 12 other television channels in Nepal.

 The strengths of any organization help in the effective delivery of its activities and attainment of goals.
 The strengths of NEFEJ are as follows: